mirzaakhena/zapp/README.md

 cd app/
 go run main.go
 ```
-In the first time you call this, it will take some time maybe 5 minutes because Golang dependency is being downloaded
+At the first time you call this, it will take some time maybe 5 minutes because Golang dependency is being downloaded
 The project will generated in `$GOPATH/src/bitbucket.org/mirzaakhena/experimenfx1`.
 Under that path, you will see there is 2 directory which is `client/` and `server/`